 The hotel was perfectly situated to walk pretty much everywhere in Amboise.
 The hotel parking is €5.00 a day but the lot shuts at 9 pm which makes it a little difficult to use if you plan to stay out later.
 But there is free street parking all around the hotel.

-Hotel Bellevue is right in the centre, at the foot of the castle, it’s comfy, cozy and friendly.
+Hotel Bellevue is right in the centre, at the foot of the castle, it’s comfy, cosy and friendly.
 It is just 50 m from Château d’Amboise and has a terrace, lounge bar and restaurant.
-The rooms are soundproofed not that its particularly noisy in this location and you can have a lovely buffet breakfast if desired,
+The rooms are soundproofed not that it’s particularly noisy in this location and you can have a lovely buffet breakfast if desired,

 Housed in a historical castle near the city of Amboise, this hotel with an excellent restaurant and a beautiful garden offer charming rooms with 4-poster beds and authentic decor.

 All rooms include modern amenities such as free Wi-Fi internet access.
 Facilities at the Château De Pray include a gorgeous outdoor swimming pool.
 Free parking is provided at the Château De Pray, making it easy to discover the beauty of the Loire Valley by car.

 Housed in a mansion dating from the 17th century, Le Clos d’Amboise is surrounded by a large landscaped garden in the heart of Amboise.
 Guests have free access to the heated outdoor pool open in summer and there is also a sauna.

 It offers elegantly decorated rooms complete with a minibar, flat-screen TV with satellite channels and air conditioning.
 Most rooms offer views of the garden, while they all have a private bathroom with a hairdryer.
 A buffet breakfast is prepared every morning at this hotel, and it can be taken on the terrace during summer.
 Guests can enjoy a drink at the bar or a regional meal in the restaurant.